Crystal polymorphism: Factors affecting polymorphism

 Polymorphs have disparate stabilities.
 Some convert rapidly at room (or any) temperature.
 Most polymorphs of organic molecules only differ by a few kJ/mol in lattice energy.
 Approximately 50% of known polymorph pairs differ by less than 2 kJ/mol and stability differences of more than 10 kJ/mol are rare.
+Polymorph stability may change upon temperature or pressure.
+Importantly, structural and thermodynamic stability are different.
+Thermodynamic stability may be studied using experimental or computational methods.

 Polymorphism is affected by the details of crystallisation.
 The solvent in all respects affects the nature of the polymorph, including concentration, other components of the solvent, i.e., species that inhibiting or promote certain growth patterns.
 A decisive factor is often the temperature of the solvent from which crystallisation is carried out.

-Metastable polymorphs are not always reproducibly obtained, leading to cases of "disappearing polymorphs".
+Metastable polymorphs are not always reproducibly obtained, leading to cases of "disappearing polymorphs", with usually negative implications on law and business.